 - Diabetes Camps in the Tri-State Area (PDF): See a list of camps for children with diabetes.

 Your Child’s “Every Day” Diabetes Checklist

 Because an emergency can happen anywhere, being prepared is important.
-Depending on your child’s insulin regimen — injections or insulin pump therapy — the following items should be part of your child’s “Every Day Pack” and carried by you and your child at all times:
+Depending on your child’s insulin regimen — injections or insulin pump therapy — the following items should be provided to your child's school nurse and carried by you and your child in your child’s “Every Day Pack” at all times:

 - medic-alert bracelet (worn by your child always)

 - blood sugar meter, lancets, and test strips

 - vial of short-acting insulin (Humalog, Novolog or Apidra)

 - fast-acting carbohydrate sources: 3-4 glucose tablets or gel, small juice box, small box of raisins, or 5 Gummy savers

 - portable snack, like cheese crackers or granola bar and bottled water

 - current list of all insulin: carbohydrate ratios, correction factor